epfl-lasa/ur5_lasa/README.md

 It will open a GUI exaccly replicating the real polyscope.
 Everything is preconfigured on the docker as well.

-You juste need to do it as it was a real robot plus launch rviz : roslaunch ur_lasa ur5_bringup_twist_controller.launch simu:=ON roslaunch ur_lasa ridgeback_rviz.launch
+You juste need to do run:
+bash start_simu.sh

 Furthemore, if later you want to create different programs, it has a volume bind to the docker.
 So you can save all the programs you want.